r-contreras/Multi-Hexagon/README.md

 # Multi-Hexagon
-Open Source Mutliplayer Hexagon with a twist.
+Open Source Hexagon with a twist.

 ## Super Powers
 Use super powers to achieve a higher score!